Meringue Kisses are really easy to make and look so pretty. They are great in a dessert but also to add something extra special to a celebration cake.

 As I mentioned before, they also make a great decoration for cakes and cheesecakes.
 They elevate a cake to being that little bit more special.

 If Meringue Kisses aren’t for you, why not try my Raspberry & Lemon Curd Meringue Nests.

 - Classic Strawberry Pavlova

 Meringue kisses are really easy to make and look so pretty.
 They are great in a dessert but also to add something extra special to a celebration cake.

-Whisk the egg whites until stiff – you will be able to hold the bowl over your head when they are stiff enough
+Whisk the egg whites until stiff at a medium speed – you will be able to hold the bowl over your head when they are stiff enough